 Cancer remains a global health challenge, claiming millions of lives worldwide.
 Cancer therapy has evolved significantly in the United States as a result of intensive research, advanced technologies, and a strong healthcare system.
-The purpose of this article is to shed light on the current of cancer treatment in the USA, highlighting major developments and the multidisciplinary strategy used to tackle this complicated disease.
+The purpose of this article is to shed light on the current status of cancer treatment in the USA, highlighting major developments and the multidisciplinary strategy used to tackle this complicated disease.

 Comprehensive Cancer Treatment Centres in the USA